Tommy Restivo: Coaching career

-Early Coaching Career
+Early coaching career

 Following his playing career, Restivo joined the coaching staff at Marshall as a graduate assistant for the 2007 season.
 In 2008 and 2009, he was a defensive quality control coach at Florida, working for defensive coordinator Charlie Strong.
 They won the BCS National Championship in 2009.
 In 2010, when Strong was hired as the head coach at Louisville, Restivo followed him.
 He worked as a defensive quality control coach in 2010 and 2011, before being promoted to defensive backs coach in 2012 and 2013.

-FCS Experience
+FCS experience

 From 2014 through 2017, Restivo was a defensive coordinator at the FCS level.
-In ’14 and ’15, he was the defensive coordinator on Buddy Pough at South Carolina State.
+In 2014 and 2015, he was the defensive coordinator on Buddy Pough at South Carolina State.
 His defenses here ranked in the top 10 in the FCS multiple categories.
 In 2016, Restivo joined Lance Guidry’s staff at McNeese State as the defensive coordinator, before returning to South Carolina State in 2017.
 He again served as the defensive coordinator.